 Considering the alternative protein industry and the global alternative protein companies, Beyond Meat is another company that makes plant-based meat products.
 Founded in 2009, Beyond Meat has partnerships with several major food brands, including Tyson Foods and Nestle.
 Beyond Meat went public in 2019 and is now valued at over $3 billion.

 The way we obtain our food is changing.
 In the past, most people got their food through hunting and gathering or agriculture.
-However, with the advent of technology, we can now synthetically create food.
-This process is known as protein synthesis, and it has the potential to revolutionise the food industry.
+However, with the advent of technology, we can now synthetically create food with the potential to revolutionise the food industry.

 Alternative Proteins and Plant Based Meat